Part of the complete guide to understanding addiction

 Methadone

 How long methadone stays in your system is influenced by many factors.
 Methadone is fat-soluble, which means that it can remain in the body for many days after last use making its effects long-lasting.
-Generally, methadone stays in your system anywhere between 2 to 13 days.
+Generally, methadone stays in your system for anywhere between 2 to 13 days.

 Heroin